Sibasish11/Indirect-Prompt-Injection-Detection-System-for-Tool-Calling-Pipelines/README.md

 ## Sample test cases

 `attacks.json` contains a set of illustrative prompts covering direct overrides, roleplay jailbreaks, indirect injection, instruction smuggling, and multi-turn drift, useful for manually exercising the detector.
-The labels in this file are rough author-assigned expectations for eyeballing results, not a formal benchmark ground truth.
+The labels in this file are rough author assigned expectations for eyeballing results, not a formal benchmark ground truth.
 You guys can use them to test the model.